Your directors are pleased to present this fifty eighth annual report of your company and the audited accounts for the year ended 31 March 2014.

 3. Sical Iron Ore Terminal [Mangalore] Limited

-Sical Logistics Limited has entered into a Concession Agreement with the New Mangalore Port Trust for the setting up of mechanized Iron Ore handling facilities at the deep draft multipurpose berth of New Mangalore Port on BOT basis.
-The company could not progress much on the project activities due to the continuing ban on export of iron ore from the Karnataka region.
+Sical Logistics Limited has entered into a Concession Agreement with the New Mangalore Port Trust for the setting up of mechanize Iron Ore handling facilities at the deep draft multipurpose berth of New Mangalore Port on BOT basis.
+This project is also impacted for the same reasons that affect SIOT, Ennore project, explained above.